Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-We want to restrict our attention to those conformal classes of metrics on $S$ that have the following property: each incoming boundary component has a neighborhood that is conformally diffeomorphic to a neighborhood of the boundary of $\{z \in \bC\,|\,||z|| \geq 1\}$ and each outgoing boundary component has a neighborhood that is conformally diffeomorphic to a neighborhood of the boundary of $\{z \in \bC\,|\,||z|| \leq 1\}$.
+We will restrict our attention to those conformal classes of metrics on $S$ so that each incoming boundary component has a neighborhood that is conformally diffeomorphic to a neighborhood of the boundary of $\{z \in \bC\,|\,||z|| \geq 1\}$ and each outgoing boundary component has a neighborhood that is conformally diffeomorphic to a neighborhood of the boundary of $\{z \in \bC\,|\,||z|| \leq 1\}$.
 We say that these conformal classes have good boundary.

-The moduli space $\cM_g(n,m)$ will have as underlying set the set of conformal classes of metrics on $S$ with good boundary modulo the relation of conformal diffeomorphism fixing the points $p_i$.
-We will now define the Teichm\"uller metric on this set.
-In this metric two equivalence classes of metrics on $S$ are close together if they are related by a homeomorphism that outside a finite set is not only differentiable, but in fact conformal up to a small error.
-To make this precise, note that a linear map $D: \bR^2 \to \bR^2$ is conformal -- that is, preserves angles -- if and only if $\max \frac{||Dv||}{||v||} = \min \frac{||Dv||}{||v||}$.
+The moduli space $\cM_g(n,m)$ will have as underlying set the conformal classes of metrics on $S$ with good boundary modulo the equivalence relation of conformal diffeomorphism fixing the points $p_i$.
+To topologize it, we introduce the Teichm\"uller metric.
+With respect to this metric, two equivalence classes of metrics on $S$ are close if they are related by a homeomorphism that---away from a finite set---is not only differentiable, but also conformal up to a small error.
+To make this precise, note that a linear map $D \colon \bR^2 \to \bR^2$ is conformal if and only if $\max \frac{||Dv||}{||v||} = \min \frac{||Dv||}{||v||}$, both the maximum and minimum taken over non-zero vectors.
 Hence we can quantify the deviation of a linear map from being conformal by its eccentricity: